Dual EC DRBG: Standardization and implementations

 A draft of NIST SP 800-90A including the Dual_EC_DRBG was published in December 2005.
 The final NIST SP 800-90A including Dual_EC_DRBG was published in June 2006.
 Documents leaked by Snowden have been interpreted as suggesting that the NSA backdoored Dual_EC_DRBG, with those making the allegation citing the NSA's work during the standardization process to eventually become the sole editor of the standard.
 The early usage of Dual_EC_DRBG by RSA Security (for which NSA was later reported to have secretly paid $10 million) was cited by the NSA as an argument for Dual_EC_DRBG's acceptance into the NIST SP 800-90A standard.
 RSA Security subsequently cited Dual_EC_DRBG's acceptance into the NIST standard as a reason they used Dual_EC_DRBG.

 Daniel R. L. Brown's March 2006 paper on the security reduction of Dual_EC_DRBG mentions the need for more output truncation and a randomly chosen Q, but mostly in passing, and does not mention his conclusions from his patent that these two defects in Dual_EC_DRBG together can be used as a backdoor.
 Brown writes in the conclusion: "Therefore, the ECRNG should be a serious consideration, and its high efficiency makes it suitable even for constrained environments."
 Note that others have criticised Dual_EC_DRBG as being extremely slow, with Bruce Schneier concluding "It's too slow for anyone to willingly use it", and Matthew Green saying Dual_EC_DRBG is "Up to a thousand times slower" than the alternatives.
 The potential for a backdoor in Dual_EC_DRBG was not widely publicised outside of internal standard group meetings.
 It was only after Dan Shumow and Niels Ferguson's 2007 presentation that the potential for a backdoor became widely known.
 Shumow and Ferguson had been tasked with implementing Dual_EC_DRBG for Microsoft, and at least Furguson had discussed the possible backdoor in a 2005 X9 meeting.
-Bruce Schneier wrote in a 2007 Wired article that the Dual_EC_DRBG's flaws were so obvious that nobody would be use Dual_EC_DRBG: "It makes no sense as a trap door: It's public, and rather obvious.
+Bruce Schneier wrote in a 2007 Wired article that the Dual_EC_DRBG's flaws were so obvious that nobody would use Dual_EC_DRBG: "It makes no sense as a trap door: It's public, and rather obvious.
 It makes no sense from an engineering perspective: It's too slow for anyone to willingly use it."
 Schneier was apparently unaware that RSA Security had used Dual_EC_DRBG as the default in BSAFE since 2004.